dlopuch/coliseums-and-critters/README.md

 The services communicate through queues running on a RabbitMQ message queue server.
 RabbitMQ adds resiliency against service failure and provides a scaling mechanism:
-- Manny coliseumService workers can be instantiated.
+- Many coliseumService workers can be instantiated.
 All will connect to the RabbitMQ server, and RabbitMQ has various tunable parameters around message scheduling (we use default round-robin)
 - Messages need to be acknowledged when work on them is complete.
 If a worker fails or times out,